 The systematic legal mind behind Colombian independence, who built the nation's first democratic frameworks and public schools while clashing with Bolívar.

-Francisco de Paula Santander was the disciplined, constitutionalist counterweight to Simón Bolívar's revolutionary fervor.
-While Bolívar won battles, Santander built institutions.
-As a young officer, he fought doggedly for independence, but his true genius emerged in governance.
+Francisco de Paula Santander wrote the foundational laws of modern Colombia.
+As a young officer, he fought doggedly for independence from Spain.
+But his true genius emerged in governance.
 Serving as Vice President of Gran Colombia, he administered the fledgling state with a focus on law and order, earning the nickname 'The Man of Laws.'
-His ideological rift with Bolívar, who favored strong central authority, led to Santander's exile.
-He returned triumphantly after Bolívar's death to become the first elected president of New Granada (modern Colombia).
-His presidency was dedicated to establishing a functional republic, creating a national public education system and cementing a legacy as Colombia's foundational civilian leader.
+His ideological rift with Simón Bolívar, who favored strong central authority, led to Santander's exile.
+He returned triumphantly after Bolívar's death to become the first elected president of New Granada.
+His presidency established a functional republic and created a national public education system.
+Santander died in 1840, leaving a constitutionalist framework that still shapes Colombian politics.

 The biggest hits of 1792